mathiaspeters/raekna/docs/functionality.md

 **Power**

-Calculates the base the the power of the exponent.
+Calculates the base to the power of the exponent.
 ```
 pow(base, exponent)
 power(base, exponent)